usulix/lambda-social-jwt/README.md

 ### Current development specifications
-+ a web component should be able to trigger OAuth sign in with a callback url and query string pointing to the resultant Lambda function and social auth provider ( ie https://api-id.execute-api.region.amazonaws.com/user/auth?twitter ) and get back a jason web token built from the app's users and roles tables in Dynamo DB.
++ a web component should be able to trigger OAuth sign in with a callback url and query string pointing to the resultant Lambda function and social auth provider ie https://api-id.execute-api.region.amazonaws.com/user/auth?twitter and get back a jason web token built from the app's users and roles tables in Dynamo DB.
 + OAuth login flow initially for Twitter, Facebook, Google, and LinkedIn with more providers to be added

+### Credits
++ project basic structure borrows heavily from <https://github.com/rricard/lambda-es6-example>